FinSecSystems/trader/README.md

 #### Setup Instructions
 Aptitude users
-- Run build\deploy_tools.sh to install required tools
+- Run build/linux/deploy_tools.sh to install required tools

-- Run build\genproj.sh once to generate makefiles for the project
+- Run build/linux/genproj.sh once to generate makefiles for the project
 - Copy bin/*.json & bin/*.properties to bin/debug on bin/release and modify the config with the relevant api keys and proxy settings

 ## Compilation